Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 This look was one of the best designs of the 80's line in my opinion, a kind of casual

-style with a glamorous cut and details.
+style with a glamorous cut, fabrics and details.
 An unusual

 combination of colors for this line.
 IT nailed it and added their own touch aswell.